soboapps/LoyaltyCard/README.md

 Only 2 things needed for a Digital Loyalty Card...
 An Android Phone and an NFC Tag (Very Cheap, you can get 20 (NTAG213) for $20.00 on Amazon) You can download a Free NFC Tag Writer like NFC Tools (https://play.google.com/store/apps/details?id=com.wakdev.wdnfc) and write the text to the tag.
 No expensive hardware or Internet based trackng software required.
 You can't get any closer to an actual Punch Card than this.

-As a store owner You would program a Tag to whatever you wish.
+As a Store Owner you would program a Tag to whatever you wish.
 If you change the tag, all users will need to reset the app to clear the currentlty paired Tag.

 As a User, you would download the App and Tap the Tag to register it with the app and get your first Credit.